-Choice A: Write three 5-7 page papers critically reviewing the literature in some specific topic of political behavior-a topic from the syllabus or a (pre-approved) alternative.
-Each paper should consist of:
+Choice A: Write three 5-7 page papers critically reviewing the literature in some specific topic of political behavior.
+You can review a topic that is not on the syllabus, or you can go into further depth on some part of one that we cover.
+You should get each topic approved in advance.

+Each paper should include:

 - A. A description of the work that has been published on your topic of choice.
 This section should be organized to illuminate the differing perspectives in the literature, and (possibly) show how those perspectives have emerged over time.
 This description may begin with the syllabus, but should go notably beyond it. - B. A critical evaluation of the strengths and weakness of the differing perspectives.
-This section should also address the extent to which the different perspectives are complementary to or in conflict with each other. - C. An evaluation of what sort of future research would be most important to further our understanding of the specific topic you chose.
+This section should address matters of conceptualization and research design, and should also address the extent to which the different perspectives are complementary to or in conflict with each other. - C. An evaluation of what sort of future research would be most important to further our understanding of the specific topic you chose.